kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 ## Decription

-### target.html
+### The target page

 At first, I created a HTML file as the target of my tests.
-The file located in the project’s folder: `<ProjectDir>/targetPage.html`.
+The file located at `<ProjectDir>/docs/targetPage.html`.

-You can see the source at GitHub
+You can see the HTML in action at:

 -   <https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/targetPage.html>